TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

    5. Various online or local tools for reST rendering

-      These have the same drawbacks as already noted on "Preview on Github".
+      These have the same drawbacks as already noted for *Preview on Github*.